SIMEXP/lab-documentation/source/compute_canada/tape.rst

 ---------------------------------------
 The first thing you will need to do is to ``tar`` the folder you want to archive.
 This is intended to reduce the number of files, since a tape system is not meant to store deep file tree.
-In the following example, ``MY_DATA`` stands for the directory you want to tape:
+In the following example, ``my/data`` stands for the directory you want to tape:

 .. code:: bash

-    cd /path/to/MY_DATA
+    cd /path/to/my/data
-    tar -czf /nearline/ctb-pbellec/MY_DATA.tar.gz .
+    tar -czf /nearline/ctb-pbellec/my_data.tar.gz .

 .. note::
     When the folder is big, it should take some time since the filesystem is slow.
 If it takes too much time, you should run this inside a compute node: